 Students are expected to remain in good standing and maintain a 3.0 cumulative QPA and a 2.5 QPA in math and science while in course work.

-Those students on Academic Warning are permitted to continue progress towards their degree while on Academic Warning.
+Students who receive a cumulative QPA between 2.85 and 2.99 receive an Academic Warning.
+On Academic Warning, students are permitted to continue progress towards their degree while on Academic Warning.
 However, for admittance into the fifth year of the program, the cumulative QPA must be raised to 3.0 or higher, and the math and science QPA must be at 2.5 or higher.

-Those students on Academic Probation are permitted to continue progress towards their degree.
+Students who receive a cumulative QPA between 2.75 and 2.84 are placed on Academic Probation.
+On Academic Probation, students are permitted to continue progress towards their degree.
 If the cumulative QPA has not been raised to 2.85 or higher, the student may be subject to Academic Dismissal from the program.

-- Dismissal from the Program if the cumulative QPA is less than 2.75 or a grade of "F" was received in a 500 level course.
+Students are dismissed from the program if the cumulative QPA is less than 2.75, or if a grade of "F" is received in a 500-level course.

-- A 3.0 cumulative GRADUATE and UNDERGRADUATE QPA upon graduation from the MSFSL undergraduate portion of the program.
+- A 3.0 cumulative graduate and undergraduate QPA upon completion of the undergraduate portion of the program.

 - Research Progress with a minimum grade of "C" in FORE 420 Professional Development IV.